HarveyBates/Open-JIP/README.md

 *A guide to Open-JIP, a low-cost open-source chlorophyll fluorometer - Bates et al. 2019*

 If you would like to see what the device is capable of, you may be interested in this recent [publication](https://doi.org/10.1016/j.algal.2020.102105) which uses Open-JIP as a flow-through chlorophyll *a* fluorometer connected [a custom photobioreactor](https://github.com/HarveyBates/Phenobottle) with the microalga *Chlorella vulgaris*.

+### Collaborations and custom architecture

+If you would like to collaborate on a project, or would like to see if Open-JIP can be customised to suit your application, please email me at [harvey_bates@hotmail.com](mailto:harvey_bates@hotmail.com).

 ### Future of Open-JIP